Hsqcsu/CSU-IR/README.md

 You can initiate training scripts using a configuration file.
 All configs are located in the configs/ directory.

 > Ensure you are in the project's root directory and your environment is activated.
 > Put the corresponding training data into the corresponding folder according to the config file.
+> It is strongly recommended to run this script in an IDE terminal (like PyCharm's) instead of the standard system terminal to avoid potential environment-related issues.

 #### Pre-train CSU-IR with Molecular Dynamics (MD) data